Optimal Triangulation of Saddle Surfaces: Introduction

-Then there is a piecewise linear approximation of $f$ over the whole plane with vertical distance $\eps$ and triangle density $1/A$. \end{lemma} \begin{proof} If we rotate the triangle $T$ by $180^\circ$ about the origin, the rotated triangle $T'$ has clearly the same properties as $T$.
+Then there is a piecewise linear approximation of $f$ over the whole plane with vertical distance $\eps$ and triangle density $1/A$. \end{lemma} \begin{proof} If we rotate the triangle $T$ by $180^\circ$ about the origin, we can define a linear function over the rotated triangle $T'$ with the same maximum error~$\eps$.
 Translates of $T$ and $T'$ can be used to tile the plane as in Figure~\ref{grid}.
-By Lemma~\ref{same}, defining a linear function over any translate of $T$ or $T'$ with the same vertex offset $\Delta z$ leads to an error of $\eps$ over this triangle.
+By Lemma~\ref{same}, defining a linear function over any translate of $T$ or $T'$ with the same vertex offset $\Delta$ leads to an error of $\eps$ over this triangle.
 Since all offsets are equal, the triangles fit together to form a piecewise linear interpolation over the whole plane.
-The triangle density is $1/A$. \end{proof}
+The triangle density is $1/A$.